-Somerville JCR
+SOMERVILLE JCR

-Welfare HAND BOOK
+SOMERVILLE WELFARE HANDBOOK

-Contents
+Table of Contents

-The JCR International Officer17

-Help, Support and Resources for International Students18
+JCR Welfare Officers 3

+The College Welfare Team 4

+Student Support at Oxford - Physical and Mental Health 7

+Supporting a Friend 8

+Safe Sex 9

+Sexual Assault 12

+Harassment 13

+Criminal Offences 14

+Women and Gender Minorities 14

+LGBTQ+ Community 16

+International Students 17

-Ethnicity and Faith19
+Ethnicity and Faith 18

-The JCR Ethnic Minorities Rep19

-Help, Support and Resources19

-Disabilities20

-The JCR Disabilities Officer20
+Disabilities 19

-Academic Affairs21

-The JCR Academic Affairs Rep21
+Academic Affairs 20

-Help, Advice and Support with Academic Worries21

-Housing - The JCR Domestic Officer22
+Housing 21

-Alcohol and Drugs23
+Alcohol and Drugs 22

-Effects of Drugs24

-How to25
+How to 25

-Oxford Myths Debunked26

-Glossary30

-With very, very many thanks to the JCR of Christ Church, who provided much of the inspiration for this booklet.

-Student Welfare at Somerville
+Glossary 27

-The JCR Welfare Officers
+JCR Welfare Officers

 Hey!

-We are Ria and Fin, your Welfare Officers for this year.
+We are Yinni and Dan, both 2nd year PPEist, and your Welfare Officers for this year.

 We're here to make sure your experience at Somerville is as a comfortable as it should be.
 Whether you are experiencing a small amount of stress or have more long term mental health issues, we are essentially the point of contact between you and college.

 Our role also extends to hosting the very much anticipated Welfare Teas (free food!) that take place every other Sunday afternoon, these are a good place to meet new people in your year as well as other years as well.
 We also take requests if you have any particular foody cravings.

 We can also provide you with sexual health supplies on request.
-These include condoms, lube and STI and pregnancy tests, all of which are posted to you completely confidentially, just follow the linked form in the "description" on the JCR Facebook page
+These include condoms, lube and STI and pregnancy tests, all of which are posted to you completely confidentially, just follow the linked form in the "description" on the JCR Facebook page.

 Most importantly we are here if you just want to chat about any concerns or worries you have.
-We completely understand Oxford can be a

-stressful place, and that everyone has low points from time to time.
+We completely understand Oxford can be a stressful place, and that everyone has low points from time to time.
 Whether you know us well, or you've only really seen us about, we are here alongside Peer Supporters as confidential, judgment-free listeners.
 We can also help put you in touch with the wellbeing services inside of college, as well as those offered in the local area.

-Ria has received full Peer Support Training and Fin is due to start it this year.
-Collectively we have also undergone training in issues concerning sexual consent, first response and race.
-So if you experience any problems in relation to these, feel free to bring them to us.
-We are particularly keen to tackle stigmas surrounding mental health this year and are planning or participating in Mental Health Week, so please drop us a message if you want to get involved!
+We have both received full Peer Support Training and are particularly keen to tackle stigmas surrounding mental health this year and are planning or participating in Mental Health Week, so please drop us a message if you want to get involved!
 Mental health should not be something people feel afraid about talking about, and we want people to feel like if they want to open up about anything they can do so freely inside of Somerville.

-If at any point you want to contact us, you can drop us a message on Facebook, otherwise you can email us at finbar.kavanagh@some.ox.ac. uk and ria.chavda@some.ox.ac.uk.
+If at any point you want to contact us, you can drop us a message on Facebook, otherwise you can email us at daanial.chaudhry@some.ox.ac.uk and yinni.hu@some.ox.ac.uk.
 We are both living just a short walk from Somerville, but you'll always see us around college if you want to stop and chat.
 We are both looking forward to seeing familiar faces again, and meeting any newcomers.
-Wishing you all a fantastic year, Fin and Ria.
+Wishing you all a fantastic year.